sonic-net/sonic-platform-vpp/docs/README.getting-started.md

 > Note: *docker ps* will list two containers, one with user specified CONTAINER_NAME and the other will be named "CONTAINER-NAME-nss".
 The second container is just a helper container to bootstrap the interface ports.
 It does not have any functional processes in it.

 ## Simple SONiC-VPP Router(container) in action
-[Simple topology](README.simple_topo.md) show procedure to run a SONiC-VPP container with virtual interfaces.
+[Simple topology](README.simple.topo.md) shows procedure to run a SONiC-VPP container with virtual interfaces.
 The same applies to PCI based interfaces except that the interfaces passed are physical interfaces(PCI).